bjergak/alice_bjerga/eg_broken-master_alice/eg_broken-master/readme.md

 + Use flex display to lay out the main menu in a horizontal row and use justify-content to distribute the links as space-between. /*Done*/

-+ Use left and right auto margin to center both the header and article sections horizontally on the page.
++ Use left and right auto margin to center both the header and article sections horizontally on the page./*Done*/

 + Horizontally center the header h1 elements and use the font and text-transform properties to visually distinguish class .small from the other h1.
 Try to set it to 900-weight, Lato font (with a sans-serif fallback), in all caps.
 It should probably also be smaller in size.